 In the following example, after deploying an Azure function app, imagine you want to deploy application code as a part of function app provisioning.

-In the code below, a null resource is created to execute code deployment via Azure CLI command on previously created function app.
+In the code below, a null resource is created to execute code deployment via Azure CLI command on a previously created function app.
 To make sure that it is executed every time, we used triggers with a timestamp function.

 resource "azurerm_resource_group" "rg" {